 If you want to get an idea of the environmental impact of the digital services you are responsible for, it can be a bit of a daunting process.
 Where do you start?
 And if you’re in an organisation that’s already trying to work out it’s organisational carbon footprint, where does digital fit in?

-Earlier this year in February at Open UK, Scott Logic announced their Tech Carbon Standard, a framework they proposed to help people trying to understand footrpint of the digital services used within their organisation.
+Earlier this year in February at Open UK, Scott Logic announced their Tech Carbon Standard, a framework they proposed to help people trying to understand footprint of the digital services used within their organisation.

 We’re a non-profit organisation centred around reaching a fossil free internet, and well… if you want to decarbonise the digital services you’re using, it helps to know how much you need to decarbonise.
 If the Tech Carbon Standard is a helpful tool for that journey then all the better.